-Telephones are available at the Front desk and Counselor's offices for student use.
+Telephones are available in the Dean of Student's and Counselor's offices for student use.

 N. School Hours

 Secondary students who have the responsibility of meeting an elementary student at dismissal time must do so no later than 3:45 p.m.
 Secondary students should meet in Lower Hope hallway to sign out elementary siblings by 3:45 p.m.
 Elementary students who have not been picked up by 3:50 p.m. will be signed into extended care and parents will be charged for this service.